 vi. mc-number

-There is also a slider to control the initial number of microcystin (mc-number) upon setup.??
+There is also a slider to control the initial number of microcystin (mc-number) upon setup.
+These initial microcystin are, similarly to initial PP1, produced with a random position in the periplasm.??

 vii. degP-number

-The black square agents represent degradation proteins and these degrade both PP1 and the complexes.
+The black square agents represent degradation mechanisms.
+These degrade both PP1 and complexes which they encounter in the periplasm.
 An initial number of degradation mechanisms can be set up using the degP-number slider.

 These cannot cross the inner or outer membranes but can roll over from top to bottom and vice versa.